 Be sun smart.

-While i rain might be in the forecast in Michigan on Memorial Day weekend, you can still get enough sunshine to damage your skin.
+While rain and clouds are in the forecast for Memorial Weekend and beyond, you can still get enough sunshine to damage your skin.
 To avoid sunburn and prevent skin damage, a great place to start is with a bottle of sunscreen.
 Make sure it’s new and not expired from last summer.
 Apply it early and often.
 Remember, the higher the SPF, the better the protection.
 If you’re fixing to find a swimming hole, don’t forget to reapply afterward.
-There are other ways to promote safe skin under the sun; use these tips to help you—and your skin—this weekend, and all summer long.
+There are other ways to promote safe skin under the sun; use these tips to help you—and your skin—all summer long.